Lifailon/usup/README.md

 ### Supported file names

-Usup will look for the following file names, in order of priority:
+By default, the following configuration file names will be searched for on startup, in order of priority.

 ```
 usupfile.yml